Incubator Awards: Research Grants for Creative Artists

 - Short summary (300-450 words) of a clearly defined project

-- Name and contact information of a faculty sponsor
+- Name and contact information of a faculty sponsor.
+Your faculty sponsor be someone who is familiar with your work and can

 - For group awards, please identify the role of each member of the group